Tohokantche/agentic-research-crew/README.md

 ## 🎯 Usage

 1. Open the application in your web browser
-2. Select your preferred LLM provider (OpenAI or GROQ)
+2. Select your preferred LLM provider (OpenAI, GROQ, Ollama)
 3. Enter your API keys in the sidebar
 4. Type your research topic and question in the text area
 5. Click "Start Research" to begin the research process